Governor in Council Appointment Process Overview

 The selection process will vary with each position, depending on the nature of the position in question and the scope of its responsibilities.
 Rigorous processes are used for key and high profile appointments such as CEO of Crown corporations and heads of agencies, while more streamlined approaches can be used for other appointments, such as part-time positions on boards of directors.

-As part of a selection processs, selection criteria are developed to outline the qualifications required for the position in question.
+As part of a selection processs, selection criteria are developed to reflect the needs of the organisation and the specific qualifications of the ideal candidate.
 The pool of suitable candidates can be reached through a variety of means (e.g. the GIC Appointments web site, executive firms, newspapers and professional journals).
 Interested candidates are assessed based on the requirements of the position.

 Management of the selection process: